anjakuchenbecker/anjakuchenbecker.github.io/_posts/2020-6-28-Smart-Home-Solution-Part-2-Integrate-EGN-Rubbish-Collection-Dates.md

 title: My Smart Home Solution - Part 2 | Integrate EGN rubbish collection dates in your Smart Home Solution
 ---

 One part within my self-made Smart Home solution is the integration of rubbish collection dates from my local responsible provider: EGN (Entsorgungsgesellschaft Niederrhein mbH).
-In this very short post I'll share with you how to read the "EGN Abfallkalender" (https://www.egn-abfallkalender.de/kalender) programmatically with Python, maybe this is useful for your own Smart Home solution.
+In this very short post I'll share with you how to read the [EGN Abfallkalender](https://www.egn-abfallkalender.de/kalender) programmatically with Python, maybe this is useful for your own Smart Home solution.

 # Table of contents
 - [Motivation](#motivation)